deep-stack/ts-nitro/packages/example-web-app/README.md

 * Refresh the apps for enabling logs

-* Setup clients
+* setup nodes

   * In first browser

     ```bash
-    const nitro = await setupClient('charlie')
+    const nitro = await setupNode('charlie')
     ```

   * In second browser

     ```bash
-    const nitro = await setupClient('david')
+    const nitro = await setupNode('david')
     ```

 * Wait for `New peer found` log in console

-* Call method `nitro.directFund` with address of the other browser client and amount to be allocated
+* Call method `nitro.directFund` with address of the other browser node and amount to be allocated

   * For example, call `nitro.directFund` in Charlie's browser with David's address